nextcloud/documentation/admin_manual/maintenance/package_upgrade.rst

 Upgrading Across Skipped Releases
 ---------------------------------

-It is best to update your ownCloud installation with every new point release, and to never skip any major releases.
-If you have skipped any major releases you can bring your ownCloud current with these steps:
+It is best to update your Nextcloud installation with every new point release, and to never skip any major releases.
+If you have skipped any major releases you can bring your Nextcloud current with these steps:

 #.
 Add the repository of your current version
 #.
 Upgrade your current version to the latest point release